anamba/public_suffix.cr/README.md

 Note that the public suffix dat file is embedded at compile time and parsed into a constant on startup.
 This will increase the size on disk, startup time, and baseline memory usage of the final binary accordingly (by approx 200KB, 20ms and ?MB respectively).

+## Versioning

+The patch level indicates the date the list was last updated.

 ## Installation

 1. Add the dependency to your `shard.yml`: